-This Standard is under continuous maintenance.
-In accordance with Section 10.9 of the RESNET Standards Development Policy and Procedures Manual, continuous maintenance proposals should be submitted to the Manager of Standards.
+This Standard is under continuous maintenance.-I\in accordance with Section 10.9 of the RESNET Standards Development Policy and Procedures Manual-.
+Ceontinuous maintenance proposals should be submitted to the Manager of Standards via the online form on the RESNET website.
+The Manual and onine form can be accessed from the website at www.resnet.us/blog/resnet-consensus-standards/ under the heading STANDARDS DEVELOPMENT.